gyulab/gyulab.github.io/about/index.md

 ## Introduction
 * <b>My name is Gyujun Jeong (Kyu / 정규준).</b>
-* I am currently looking forward to a doctoral program in the US to continue my research.
-* I am a senior student in <a href="https://ee.kaist.ac.kr/en/">School of Electrical Engineering, KAIST</a>(Korea Advanced Institute of Science and Technology).
+* I am an undergraduate student in <a href="https://ee.kaist.ac.kr/en/">Electrical Engineering, KAIST</a> (Korea Advanced Institute of Science and Technology).
-* I am in Georgia Tech from the spring semester of 2024.
+* I am currently at <a href="https://ece.gatech.edu/">Georgia Institute of Technology</a> from the spring semester of 2024 for an exchange program and student research, advised by <a href="https://shimeng.ece.gatech.edu/">Shimeng Yu</a> and working with <a href="https://research.ibm.com/">IBM Research</a>. <br>

+## Research Interest
+My research objective is in the area of analog circuit design and artificial intelligence application.
+Through my research, I would like to leverage artificial intelligence to address challenges in the field of traditional analog circuit design.

 ## Contact Info
 * <b>Here is my CV: Updating Now